Harvesting SSL Certificate Data to Identify Web-Fraud: Abstract

 \section{Abstract}

 Web-fraud is one of the most unpleasant features of today's Internet.
-Two eminent examples of web-fraudulent activities are phishing and typosquatting.
-Their effects range from relatively benign (such as unwanted or unexpected ads) to downright sinister (especially, when typosquatting is combined with phishing).
+Two well-known examples of fraudulent activities on the web are phishing and typosquatting.
+Their effects range from relatively benign (such as unwanted ads) to downright sinister (especially, when typosquatting is combined with phishing).
 This paper presents a novel technique to detect web-fraud domains that utilize HTTPS.
-To achieve this, we conduct the first comprehensive study of SSL certificates for legitimate and popular domains, as opposed to those used for web-fraud.
-Drawing from extensive measurements, we build a classifier that detects malicious domains with high accuracy.
-We validate our methodology with different data sets collected from the Internet.
-Our prototype is orthogonal to existing mitigation techniques and can be integrated with other available solutions.
-Our work shows that, besides its intended benefits of confidentiality and authenticity, the use of HTTPS can help mitigate web-fraud.
+To this end, we conduct the first comprehensive study of SSL certificates.
+We analyze certificates of legitimate and popular domains and those used by fraudulent ones.
+Drawing from extensive measurements, we build a classifier that detects such malicious domains with high accuracy. ~\\ {\it Keywords: SSL Certificates, Phishing, Typosquatting}